PrathameshDalal/KVH-009_Parirakshak/README.md

 ### Step 3: Saving the Model
 We saved our trained model in the Keras format using the `model.save()` function.

-## Conclusion
 In this project, we successfully detected violent behavior in videos using image processing and CNNs.
-We used a simple CNN architecture and achieved an accuracy of around 90% with the augmented image data.
+We used a simple CNN architecture and achieved an accuracy of around 86% with the augmented image data.
 We can further improve our model's accuracy by experimenting with different architectures and hyperparameters.

 ## Database Management System